 Outdoor - 8/10

 Comfort - 8/10

 - Secure velcro closure

-Summary: Forget the Solutions, the Agro is fast becoming my go-to bouldering shoe.
+Step aside Solutions, the Agro has fast become my go-to bouldering shoe.
 While they feel at home on the overhangs, they are also more than capable of handling your vertical problems.
 I would suggest leaving the Agros at home for your next trad expedition though.

 After four years of swearing by the Solutions as my go-to bouldering shoe, I decided it was time for a change.
-While there were a few contenders competing to be next in line – including the Instinct SR, Five Ten Hiangle and the Butora Acro – I decided to give the Evolv Agros a shot.
+While there were a few contenders competing to be next in line – including the Instinct VSR, Five Ten Hiangle, and the Butora Acro – I decided to give the Evolv Agros a shot.

 Evolv has been tinkering with the Agro design for over a decade now.
 The first edition was released in 2010, at a time when aggressive climbing shoes were just starting to hit the market.